 Some say that Easter bunny first arrived in America in the 1700s with German immigrants who settled in Pennsylvania and transported their tradition of an egg-laying hare called “Osterhase” or “Oschter Haws.”
 Their children made nests in which this creature could lay its colored eggs.
 Eventually, the custom spread across the U.S. and now Easter seems to be the second most celebrated holiday after Christmas as it’s a great time for family to get together to EAT.
 Of course, you will never find egg laying bunnies in the Bible. 😄

-This year, I’m planning to spend Easter with a great couple who has been a close friend for many years.
-So I wanted to make something special to thank them for hosting Easter lunch.
-I modified the traditional Christmas Quilted Ornaments balls from December into a Egg Cross Ornament.
+This year, I’m planning to spend Easter with a great couple who has been close friends for many years.
+They are always so generous to open their home to me and I leave their house always full beyond belief.
+So I wanted to make something special to thank them for their generosity and for hosting Easter lunch.
+I modified the traditional Christmas Quilted Ornaments balls from December into a Egg Cross Quilted Ornament.
 I hope my friend will like this handmade Easter Egg.
 Happy Easter.

 What handmade gifts have you made for the Easter holiday?